immadisairaj/immadisairaj.github.io/jekyll-uno/_posts/2021-11-08-effort-behind-a-dance-program.md

 ### Post Dance Performance

-After the dance outstanding performance includes the following:
+After the dance performance includes the following:
 1. To make sure all the participants, guests reach their respective places safely.
 2. To collect the photos and videos from Cameramen.
 3. To share the pictures, content to the press & media for press coverage.